gregmarine/ByGregMarine.com/Blog/src/2024/11/01_new-month-new-adventure.md

 I packed some towels and wash cloths.
 When I do an AirBnB, I don't like to use the available bathroom supplies.
 When I'm in a hotel, I don't mind it so much.
 But then again, perhaps I should change my thoughts on those too...LOL In a hotel, they tend to clean better in my opinion.
 Now I'm thinking my AirBnB philosophy is something I should adopt for all my travels...LOL It isn't an anxiety thing.
 It is just about hygiene.

+I've been looking forward to this trip.
+I'm grateful it is here.
+I'm grateful for the opportunity to take this trip.
+I can't wait to see what God does with it.